 So, do cats age differently than dogs?
 What things play a role in how your cat ages?
-Should we be trying to figure out how old our cats would be in “human ages” as time goes on?
-Cats’ ageing rate is slower when compared to large and giant dog breeds, and they typically live much longer.
+Should we be trying to figure out how old our cats would be in “human ages” as time passes?
+Cats’ aging rate is slower when compared to large and giant dog breeds, and they typically live much longer.
 What is remarkable is that, for their small size, cats live quite a long time.
-Generally speaking, smaller animals tend to live shorter lives than larger ones.
-These are all great questions that deserve thorough answers, so we put together a little guide that focuses on these topics and more.
+Generally speaking, some smaller animals tend to live shorter lives than larger ones.
+These are all great questions that deserve thorough answers, so we put together a little gfocusingcuses on these topics and more.

 Cats Age Differently Than Dogs